-Wood St Nursery Medication Form - Daily Today's Date: Child's name: Date of birth: Name of medication (including brand if non-prescription) Exact dosage required (checked instructions against medication) Time the child received the last dose before arriving in nursery Time/times of medication to be given Any specific requirements (e.g. before/after food, known side effects) Parent signature - to confirm the above details are correct Time med Dose given Staff who administered med Staff who checked / confirmed given Staff who administered med Staff who checked / confirmed Time Dose given med given Time Dose given Staff who administered med Staff who checked / confirmed med given I am aware of the time/s and dose of medication given to my child today
+Wood St Nursery Medication Form - Daily Today's Date: Child's name: Date of birth: Name of medication (including brand if non-prescription) Exact dosage required (checked instructions against medication) Time the child received the last dose before arriving in nursery Time/times of medication to be given Any specific requirements (e.g. before/after food, known side effects) Parent signature - to confirm the above details are correct Staff who administered med Time med Dose given Staff who checked / confirmed given Staff who administered med Staff who checked / confirmed Time Dose given med given Time Dose given Staff who administered med Staff who checked / confirmed med given

 The law requires parental permission to give any medication (prescription or non-prescription) to children (EYFS paragraph 3.46).
 We use this form to gain permission for each new medicine parents wish us to administer but not for each time that medicine is given.
-We always inform parents at the end of each day, when reasonably practical to do so, of any medication administered in line with our policy and procedures for administering medicines.
+We always inform parents at the